 Every day is Record Store Day in Portland, where indie bands rule the airwaves and mom-and-pop music vinyl shops still line neighborhood streets.
 From vintage wax to new European imports, those rare releases you’ve been searching for are surely waiting at one of these rockin’ local record stores:

 Portland’s oldest music store, Music Millennium, opened in 1969 with a mission to stock the kind of underground tunes absent from the racks of mainstream department stores of the era.
 To the delight of audiophiles, not much has changed.
-Multiple rooms stash untold tuneful treasures, from bargain bins of used CDs and vinyl to collector rarities — a first pressing of Led Zeppelin I recently sold for $1,000.
+Multiple rooms stash untold tuneful treasures, from bargain bins of used CDs and vinyl to collector rarities (a first pressing of Led Zeppelin I sold there for $1,000).
 Looking for live music?
 Touring bands often drop by the shop for free shows.

 Crossroads Music works like a melodic consignment shop, divvying up the catalog of more than 35 individual record collectors.
 The deep well of musical tastes results in an impressive selection of quality vinyl inside this Hawthorne Boulevard gem.
 Spend an afternoon browsing bins of prog-rock, post-punk, classic rock and more, and don’t miss the killer assortment of vintage concert posters.